 You need one of our sessions!

-The Library and Knowledge Service offers a range of information skills training sessions and has its own dedicated Training Librarian.
+The Library and Knowledge Service offers a range of information skills training sessions.
 A regular programme of training sessions is run by the Library.
 We also deliver small group sessions or departmental training at a time and place to suit you.

 Training sessions offered, include: